wp-plugins/the-holy-scripturizer/readme.txt

 * Easy to administer via the admin panel under the Options page (`Options --> Scripturizer`).
 * No proprietary markup tags.
 You don’t have to use special tags (such as [bible]Genesis 1:1[/bible]) around Bible references.
 * Optional open Bible links in new windows/tabs.
-* Automatically include the ESV text with a show/hide link next to references.
+* Automatically include the ESV text on rollover or with a show/hide link next to references.
 * Works for posts, pages, and comments.
 * Dozens of versions supported in many languages.
 To use a specific translation, simple post-fix the abbreviation for that translation to the reference, like this: Genesis 1:1 ESV; Genesis 1:1 NIV; etc. (See the usage instructions page for more detailed instructions.)
 * Support for [Libronix](http://www.libronix.com/ "Libronix is a digital library software system from Logos Software") links.